wyniemko/Automated-Maintenance-Inspection-for-Amazon-Conveyor-Belts/README.md

 ## Conclusion

-This code provides a simple way to perform various video analysis operations using OpenCV and Numpy.
-By entering the speed and length of the conveyor belt, the code can automatically calculate the cycle length and extract the necessary frames for analysis.
-The code can then mask the frames and detect the vertical length of the gray belt.
+In conclusion, the presented code offers a straightforward solution for conducting various video analysis tasks utilizing OpenCV and Numpy.
+With the input of conveyor belt speed and length, the code is capable of automatically computing the cycle length and extracting essential frames for further analysis.
+The code efficiently applies masking and edge detection techniques to identify and measure the vertical length of the gray belt, making it a valuable tool for studying conveyor belt operations.